samantha-roth/Sensitivity_SRedits/README.md

 1_ through 4_ scripts are the analysis of the four sensitivity analysis methods.
 They record the convergence size and sensitivity indices under different sample sizes.

 5_ scripts compute quantities for comparison of sensitivity analysis approaches based on their outputs.
+Run these in the following order, where only 1 and 2 are needed to generate FastestMeanTime.pdf.
 1. Scripts starting with 5_computeTotalTimes
 2. Scripts starting with 5_computeTimeStats
 3. Scripts starting with 5_getBestForAllSeeds

 6_ scripts compare sensitivity analysis approaches using the computed quantities.
 - Scripts starting with 6_howBetterIsBest should be run before those starting with 6_whatIsBetterNoBest.
+- To generate FastestMeanTime.pdf, run 6_bestFor30D.R

 7_ scripts generate plots to compare sensitivity analysis approaches.
+- To generate FastestMeanTime.pdf, run 7_FastestMeanTimeFig.R

 10_Timescales.R generates plots that show the timescale needed for each combination of model run time and model input dimension.
 There is one plot per sensitivity analysis method.